 An integrative model involves synthesising elements from more than one therapy style to tailor the therapy to a client’s specific needs.
 The approaches I integrate are Person-centred counselling, Cognitive Behavioural Therapy, Third-Wave approaches (Mindfulness-Based Cognitive Therapy, Acceptance and Commitment Therapy, Dialectical Behavioural Therapy, Compassion Focused Therapy), Psychodynamic and Existential approaches.

 Psychotherapy is a talking-based psychological treatment for emotional or life difficulties with a professionally trained listener (the therapist).
 I specialise in working with clients to create a helpful talking and skills-based environment to support expression, learning, coping, self-discovery and wellbeing.

 I have extensive training to provide clients with the highest quality care.
 I am committed to monthly supervision with The International Centre for Clinical Excellence, continuous professional development, research and training.

 I work with emotional and behavioural difficulties, relationships and self-discipline problems.

-Emotional and Behavioural difficulties: anxiety, depression, low mood, guilt, shame, unhealthy anger, grief, social anxiety, panic attacks, insomnia, health anxiety, Obsessive Compulsive Disorder (OCD), phobias, Bipolar, Borderline Personality, trauma and PTSD.
+Emotional and behavioural difficulties: anxiety, depression, low mood, guilt, shame, unhealthy anger, grief, social anxiety, panic attacks, insomnia, health anxiety, Obsessive Compulsive Disorder (OCD), phobias, Bipolar, Borderline Personality, trauma and PTSD.

-The sessions involve us meeting, talking and listening together with the mutual purpose of paying careful attention to your concerns and gaining a greater understanding of your situation.
+The sessions involve meeting, talking and listening together with the mutual purpose of paying careful attention to your concerns and gaining a greater understanding of your situation.

 Like most therapists, I have a 24-hour cancellation policy which I adhere to strictly unless there are extenuating circumstances.
 Cancellations without notice are charged at the full session fee.